rlmoser99/ruby_chess/README.md

 ### To Play
 - Run `ruby lib/main.rb`
 - Play a 1-player or 2-player game (can save a game to load at a later time)

+## Running the tests
+- To run the entire test suite, run `rspec`
+- To run the tests for one file in the spec folder, run `rspec spec/file_name.rb`
+- To run the tests for one file in the pieces folder, run `rspec spec/pieces/file_name.rb`
+- To run the tests for one file in the movement folder, run `rspec spec/movement/file_name.rb`